Mai Chen

-Mai Chen is a New Zealand and Harvard educated lawyer with a professional and specialist focus in constitutional and administrative law, Waitangi tribunal and courts, human rights, white collar fraud and regulatory defence, judicial review, regulatory issues, education law, and public policy and law reform.
-Chen is a barrister and holds an office in the Public Law Toolbox Chambers.
+Mai Chen is a New Zealand lawyer with a professional and specialist focus in constitutional and administrative law, Waitangi Tribunal and courts, human rights, white collar fraud and regulatory defence, judicial review, regulatory issues, education law, and public policy and law reform.
+She was educated at Otago University and Harvard University.
 She is an adjunct professor at the University of Auckland School of Law.
-Having served previously in the University's Business School.
-Chen is also the Chair of New Zealand Asian Leaders, SUPERdiverse WOMEN and the Superdiversity Institute for Law, Policy and Business.
-She is married to Dr John Sinclair and the two have one son.

 Chen has featured in Forbes magazine, TEDx talks and the National Business Review (NBR) and was a finalist for the New Zealander of the year award.

 Early life

-Born in Taipei, Taiwan, Chen immigrated to New Zealand with her family at the age of six in 1970.
-Hers was the first Taiwanese family on the South Island of New Zealand.
-She studied at Otago Girls' High School, where she became a head girl, dux.
+Born in Taipei, Taiwan, Chen immigrated to New Zealand with her family at the age of six in 1970, and did not speak English.
+The family immigrated so her father, an Olympic gymnastics coach, could train the national team.
+She attended Otago Girls' High School, where she became a head girl and dux.

-Education and scholarships
+Education

 Chen attended the University of Otago (New Zealand) and graduated with a Bachelor of Laws Honours degree (first class) in 1986.
-She was admitted to the bar in the same year.

-Chen was awarded several scholarships, including the William Georgetti Scholarship granted by the New Zealand Governor-General, the Sir Harold Barrowclough Scholarship and the Butterworths Travelling Scholarship.
+She graduated with a Master of Laws from Harvard Law School in 1988 and won a prize for the best Human Rights thesis.
+Otago University awarded Chen an Honorary Doctor of Laws degree in December 2023 and she delivered the graduation address.